Tchoupinax/k8s-labels-migrator/README.md

 ![Screenshot of a terminal with all the execution](.github/docs/demo.png "CLI demo")

+## Tutorial

+Let's say you are managing your application with the GitOps philosophy (ArgoCD is really great for this job).
+You want to add or edit a label.
+This change has already been made in your code, but ArgoCD refused to sync due to the "immutable field" error.
+Here's what you should do:

+- ⚠️ First of all, ensure that nothing intervenes during the operation! kubernetes-labels-migrator should be free until the end.
+If you have tools like ArgoCD that synchronize your resources, please ensure this feature is disabled.
+- Commit the changes to the resource and observe the difference.
+- Launch the script and watch the magic happen.
+- According to your changes, the difference should have been resolved.

 ## Motivation

 Deployment's labels are immutable.
 That means, if you have to edit, rename or add labels to a deployed application, you have to delete the deployment.
 On a production application, it is very annoying.